joshjung/tree-structure/README.md

 Goals
 =====

-In Computer Science, a tree is a data structure constructed of Nodes, where there is a root node and all nodes extend from the root.
+In Computer Science, a tree is a data structure constructed of nodes that contains no cycles and has a single node at its root from which all node paths extend.

-The standard automaton that Turing discovered was based on the idea of a tape of characters.
-As one can imagine, storing a tree on a tape with a start and an end is not ideal.
+The standard automaton that Turing discovered was based on the idea of a sequence of characters.
+As one can imagine, storing a tree on a tape with a start and an end is not ideal and therefore saving a tree to a database can be troublesome especially if one would like to reuse nodes across multiple trees.

-My goal with this module and the accompanying [tree-structure-mongodb](https://github.com/joshjung/tree-structure-mongodb) module is to provide a way to create, manipulate, and store trees in a database in the most efficient possible way.
+My goal with this module and the accompanying [tree-structure-mongodb](https://github.com/joshjung/tree-structure-mongodb) module is to provide a way to create, manipulate, and store trees in a database in the most efficient possible way and to allow reuse of nodes across multiple trees (optionally).

 Examples
 ========